 Restoring Royles Brook

 As part of this project we have re-profiled a short reach of Royles Brook, which will allow natural processes to take place in this reach of Royles Brook for the first time in around 130 years!
 These processes will allow a much wider range of aquatic life to flourish in this area.
 It will also mean that Royles Brook is connected to its floodplain, ensuring that it can spill floodwaters, protecting properties downstream of the site.
 A pond that can be seen on historic maps of the site will also be restored.
 Ponds have a wide range of benefits for the environment and can be extremely beneficial in storing floodwater.
 Stormwaters will be filtered by wetland plants that will take up water and remove pollutants.
 Wet woodland will be created, helping to protect the natural environment by storing water and carbon, intercepting rainfall and improving soil structure.
 We also aim to reintroduce black poplar to the site, a tree species which has become increasingly rare in the last 100 years.

 Site works are in progress and will continue through into October 2023 with tree planting and wetland planting commencing in November 2023.

 Access for all

-300 m of new surfaced path and 25m of boardwalk will ensure that green and blue spaces continue to be accessible to the public.
+A new 300 m surfaced path has been created and 25m of boardwalk will be created to ensure that green and blue spaces continue to be accessible to the public.
 Both the path and boardwalk will be accessible for wheelchair users ensuring that a wide range of people will be able to access the site.
 The playing fields will be unaffected by the works, ensuring people can still use them at their leisure.

 The future of the site